kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 - batch/v1 CronJob
 - batch/v1 Job

-CRDs that wish to take advantage of this functionality should instead have an object reference to a v1/PodTemplate resource.
+PodTemplate warnings & audit will only be applied to built-in types.
+CRDs that wish to take advantage of this functionality can use an object reference to a v1/PodTemplate resource rather than inlining a PodTemplate.
 We will publish a guide (documentation and/or examples) that demonstrate this pattern.
+Alternatively, the functionality can be implemented in a 3rd party admission plugin leveraging the library implementation.

 ### Namespace policy update warnings